-Zongwe, Dunia Prince [case study DR Congo]: Dunia Prince Zongwe is an Associate Professor in the
+Zongwe, Dunia Prince [TA case study DR Congo]: Dunia Prince Zongwe is an Associate Professor in the

 Department of Legal Studies at Walter Sisulu University in Mthatha, South